 Chapter 5: Kephale Out of Context

 Chapter 5 takes steps toward a more complete analysis, citing some arguments for a meaning in the sense of source, but the chapter again places in opposition “source” / “origin” vs. “head.”
 In a somewhat circular argument, it describes and emphasizes Jesus as the authority over the church.

 Neither Chapter 2 nor 5 engage substantively with scriptural descriptions and emphasis of Jesus as the source and origin of the church and all things (e.g., John 1; Ephesians 1:22-23, 4:15-16; 2:14-17, 4:4; 4:11-13; 5:23; Col. 1:18; Col. 2:10, 19; John 17:20-23).

 This failure can be seen in Chapter 5 partially quoting scripture, rendering it out of context in a way that keeps the modern, capitalistic thought of “head” as authority front of mind.
-For example, in finding Ephesians 1:22 “conclusive” to viewing kephale as indicative of authority or leader and in quoting Ephesians 4:15 as illustrative of such, chapter 4 quotes vv.
-1:22 and 4:15.
+For example, in finding Ephesians 1:22 “conclusive” to viewing kephale as indicative of authority or leader and in quoting Ephesians 4:15 as illustrative of such, Chapter 5 of the book quotes verses 1:22 and 4:15 out of context.

-But the chapter leaves out context, including even the next verses, both of which suggest that kephale in 1:22 and 4:15 means “head” in the sense of source, origin, and similar concepts.
+That is, Chapter 5 leaves out context of what it quotes, including even the very next verses, both of which suggest that kephale in 1:22 and 4:15 means “head” in the sense of source, origin, and similar concepts.

 Verse 1:23 explains Christ’s body is the church and Christ fills that body (thus is the source and origin of the church, his body) and fills everything, giving insight into what kephale over or above all in 1:22 means.